marcnol/Labbook/2019_09_03_Create_Labbook/Create_labbook.md

 ### Collaboration

 I am still exploring the best ways for this.
 It seems HackMD (or their codiMD open source version) will be the best.
 Otherwise, straight ```git``` with Code reviews.
 But we are still exploring solutions for this.

+## Mounting Google Drive and Dropbox

+For Gdrive, follow the instructions [Gdrive Mounting](./Installing Google Drive Ocamlfuse on Ubuntu 18.04.md).

+For Dropbox, follow the instructions here: [Dropbox Mounting](./Mounting Dropbox in Linux.md)

 ## Work in progress